Rex Kern: College career

 At Ohio State, Kern quarterbacked the freshman team in 1967, which included 11 high school All-Americans, but suffered a back injury playing freshman basketball.
-Despite back surgery in June, Kern recovered in time to be named first string quarterback for the varsity football team ahead of senior Bill Long, who had quarterbacked the Buckeyes in 1967.
+Despite back surgery in June, Kern recovered in time to be named first-string quarterback for the varsity football team ahead of senior Bill Long, who had quarterbacked the Buckeyes in 1967.

 Kern was the leader of the Buckeyes' Super Sophomores, and guided the Buckeyes to an undefeated season and a consensus national championship in 1968.
 The Super Sophomores finished their three-year varsity careers with a record of 27–2.
 Kern was a fine passer and a dangerous runner.
+As a quarterback, from 1968–70, he passed for 2,303 yards with a 52.1 completion percentage, 17 touchdowns and 23 interceptions.
+In the 1968, 1969, and 1970 seasons, it has been reported that he rushed for 499, 583, and 468 yards respectively.
+He rushed for 24 touchdowns in three years.

-In the 1968, 1969, and 1970 seasons, he ran for 583, 524, and 597 yards respectively—high numbers for a Big Ten quarterback.
+It has also been stated that he ran for 583, 524, and 597 yards respectively from 1968-70—high numbers for a Big Ten quarterback.

 The 1968 team shut out top-ranked Purdue on October 12 and went on to an undefeated season, a Big Ten championship, and a berth in the Rose Bowl.
-Kern was named Most Outstanding Player in the bowl as Ohio State defeated O. J. Simpson and the USC Trojans, 27–16, and were consensus national champions.
+Kern was named Most Outstanding Player in the Rose Bowl as No. 1 ranked Ohio State defeated O. J. Simpson and the No. 2 ranked USC Trojans, 27–16, and were consensus national champions.